 Excavation at Mound No. 4

+An incribed stone slab measuring 6" x 10" was found at the excavation site.
 The stone slab bears the record of donation by a king of Wethali period probably King Nitisandra.

 Excavation at Mound No. 5

 Mound No. 5 is located in the northern part of Pauk - taw - pyin village The mound before excavation was 75 feet from east to west, 90 feet from north to south and 4 feet high.
 Excavation revealed an ordination building built of bricks.
 It is square in shape measuring 74 feet from north to south and 50 feet from east to west.
 The entrance to the building is in the east.
 This building consists of an ordination hall and a small room.
 Altogether 13 sima stones of patrified wood were found around the brick ordination building.